 As such, we next evaluate HIC’s sensitivity to network perturbations relative to classical robustness metrics: degree centrality, betweenness centrality, clustering coefficient, and modularity.
 The goal is to assess how effectively each metric captures a network’s ability to preserve connectivity and structural integrity under deliberate disruptions.

 To this end, we conducted experiments across multiple network topologies.
 The scale-free Barabási–Albert model grows through preferential attachment, producing hubs with high degree centrality and a topology resilient to random failures but highly vulnerable to targeted attacks on hubs.
 The small-world or Watts–Strogatz model combines local clustering with short global path lengths, which confer it balanced robustness across attack strategies.
 On the other hand, the Erdős-Rényi network, whose robustness depends mainly on edge density, served as a baseline due to its rapid fragmentation under targeted attacks.
 We also analyzed a community-structured network, characterized by densely connected clusters with sparse inter-community links, to evaluate the effects of bridge removal on global connectivity.
 In contrast, the hub-and-spoke topology is a centralized structure dominated by a single hub, extremely fragile under targeted removal of that central node, emphasizing dependence on a single point of failure.
-Finally, the real bidding network exemplifies the problem we aim to tackle, capturing genuine structural patterns observed in procurement systems.
+Finally, the real bidding network exemplifies the problem we aim to tackle, capturing the genuine structural patterns observed in procurement systems.

 Each network underwent controlled node removal experiments, in which 10\% of the nodes were sequentially removed in descending order of degree.
-Across all network types, our coefficient consistently exhibited higher sensitivity to structural degradation than the other evaluated metrics.
+Across all types of network, our coefficient consistently exhibited a higher sensitivity to structural degradation than the other metrics evaluated.
 Our coefficient's performance reinforces its suitability for detecting covert or collusive groups, surpassing state-of-the-art methods based on edge betweenness in capturing critical structural vulnerabilities.

 Extensive testing across multiple network configurations confirmed the expected behavior and robustness of our coefficient.
-Together, these findings demonstrate that Heron’s Information Coefficient captures both the structural balance between active and inactive subgraphs and the dynamic efficiency of information flow within the system.
+Together, these findings demonstrate that Heron’s Information Coefficient captures both the structural balance between active and inactive subgraphs and the dynamic efficiency of the information flow within the system.
 Its sensitivity to perturbations across a variety of topologies highlights our coefficient's potential.